Skip to main content

 Google will show a storage full notice if your use reaches the cap.
 See Google's guidance on how to reduce your storage.
 If you are Cornell faculty, student, or staff, and still need more space for your Cornell work, you can request a higher cap.

-Do the students I share work with still have Google accounts?
+Do my students have Google accounts?

 What changes are occurring for alumni with whom I collaborate?